yusufcelep/FlatNote-Frontend/README.md

 - Calander implementation
 - Email reminders

+## Installing:
-To get started on the frontend please have the latest version of react installed.
+To get started on the frontend please have the latest version of react installed and make sure you have the backend running.
 - Run npm install
 - Run npm start
 - Once server is open in browser,